Kiel Canal

-The Kiel Canal is the world's most frequented artificial waterway with an annual average of 32,000 ships (90 daily), transporting approximately 100 million tonnes of goods.
+The Kiel Canal (Nord-Ostsee-Kanal, formerly Kaiser-Wilhelm-Kanal) is a 98 km freshwater canal that links the North Sea to the Baltic Sea.
+It runs through the German state of Schleswig-Holstein, from Brunsbüttel, at the mouth of the Elbe, to Holtenau, on the Kiel Fjord.
+It was constructed between 1887 and 1895 and widened between 1907 and 1914.
+In addition to the two sea entrances, the canal is linked at Oldenbüttel to the navigable River Eider by the short Gieselau Canal.

-Besides its two sea entrances, the Kiel Canal is linked, at Oldenbüttel, to the navigable River Eider by the short Gieselau Canal.
+The canal reduces the journey between the North and Baltic Seas by 460 km by allowing ships to bypass the Jutland peninsula and the Danish straits.
+It is one of the world's most frequented artificial waterways, with an annual average of 32,000 ships (90 daily), transporting approximately 100 million tonnes of goods.

 History

 The first connection between the North and Baltic Seas was constructed while the area was ruled by Denmark–Norway.
 It was called the Eider Canal and used stretches of the Eider River for the link between the two seas.
 Completed during the reign of Christian VII of Denmark in 1784, the Eiderkanal was a 43 km part of a 175 km waterway from Kiel to the Eider River's mouth at Tönning on the west coast.
 It was only 29 m wide with a depth of 3 m, which limited the vessels that could use the canal to 300 tonnes.

 After 1864, the Second Schleswig War put Schleswig-Holstein under the government of Prussia (from 1871 the German Empire).
 A new canal was sought by merchants and by the German navy, which wanted to link its bases in the Baltic and the North Sea without the need to sail around Denmark.